prisar/prisar.github.io/_posts/2026-07-10-building-marketable-product.md

 While building our product we found out that having demand itself is not enough.
 Making the customer understand the value is important.
 Otherwise, they will promise but not buy ultimately.

+How do we mitigate this conversation problem?
+First, we need have clear understanding of what they are looking for.
+Second, let them have some experimental option.